 CJUS 322 Criminal Law.
 An examination of criminal law including origins and developmental changes to the present.
-Pre-requisite: CJUS 260.
-Offered: Periodically.
-3 semester hours.
-Typically offered Periodically.
+Prerequisite: CJUS 260.
+3 semester credit hours.
+Typically offered: periodically.

 CJUS 324 White Collar Crime.
 An analysis of crime as it relates to business and business practices.
 Examines occupational, political, economic and social variables that relate to white collar criminality.
 Theory of research will be examined.
 Emphasis is on causation, prevention, laws, arrest, adjudication, conviction, sentencing and treatment of white collar criminals.
-Pre-requisite: CJUS 260.
-Offered: periodically.
-3 semester hours.
-Typically offered Periodically.
+Prerequisite: CJUS 260.
+3 semester credit hours.
+Typically offered: periodically.

 CJUS 326 Introduction to Criminal Investigation.
 Fundamentals of investigation beginning with the discovery of a crime and including the preservation of the crime scene, the collecting of clues and information, physical and chemical analysis, case preparation and courtroom testing.
 Case studies will be used.
-Pre-requisite: CJUS 260.
-Offered: periodically.
-3 semester hours.
-Typically offered Fall Term, Odd Years.
+Prerequisite: CJUS 260.
+3 semester credit hours.
+Typically offered: fall term, odd years.

 CJUS 330 Probation and Parole.
 Examination of probation and parole as components of the correctional system.
 Emphasis is on theory, research and the mechanisms of probation and parole as a means of treating adjudicated criminals.
-Pre-requisite: CJUS 260 and CJUS 306.
-Offered: Periodically.
-3 semester hours.
-Typically offered Periodically.
+Prerequisite: CJUS 260 and CJUS 306.
+3 semester credit hours.
+Typically offered: periodically.

 CJUS 331 Organized Crime.
 Examination of the origins, models and explanations of organized crime and criminal groups, goods and services produced, and the role of the criminal justice system in the social system.
-Pre-requisite: CJUS 260.
-Offered Periodically.
-3 semester hours.
-Typically offered Periodically.
+Prerequisite: CJUS 260.
+3 semester credit hours.
+Typically offered: periodically.

 CJUS 351 Research Methods in the Social Sciences.
 An analysis of various theoretical approaches to the study of social sciences as well as discussion and completion of the first two chapters of an original research design.
-Each semester.
 Prerequisite: PSYC 251 or SOCL 251 or CJUS 251.
-Fee: \$35 3 semester hours.
+Fee: \$35.
+3 semester credit hours.
 Writing Intensive Course.
-Typically offered Fall and Spring Terms.
+Typically offered: fall and spring terms.